Frequently Asked Questions

 -

-The syllabus for the conference is posted in the learning management system and includes the schedule (times may vary slightly based on length of the presentations).
+The brochure for the conference is posted in the learning management system and on our website, which includes the schedule (times may vary slightly based on length of the presentations).

 -

-The syllabus for the conference is posted in the learning management system and includes the schedule (times may vary slightly based on length of the presentations).
+The brochure for the conference is posted in the learning management system and on our website, which includes the schedule (times may vary slightly based on length of the presentations).
 Additional communication will be shared via email to attendees.

 Evaluation and Credit FAQs